 In some cases, patients experience issues with the gums and bones of the mouth and jaw.
-We provide procedures such as bone grafting and bone regeneration.
-These procedures help correct these issues and ensure that the bite and jaws are aligned properly and the stage is set for any visual and functional improvements needed.
-Bone grafting and bone regeneration allow us to regrow the patient
+To address these issues, we provide procedures such as bone grafting and bone regeneration- which allow us to regrow the patients bone tissue.
+Once the bone tissues has been addressed, and that the bite and jaws are aligned properly the stage is set for any visual and functional improvements needed.

 What Is Bone Grafting?

-- Has been missing teeth for extended periods of time, leading to atrophy
+- A patient has been missing teeth for extended periods of time, leading to atrophy

-- Experienced a traumatic injury that led to atrophy
+- A patient has experienced a traumatic injury that led to atrophy

-- Underwent oral surgery such as tumor removal, which caused bone loss
+- A patient has underwent oral surgery such as tumor removal, which caused bone loss

-- Was born with congenital defects that created a shortage of bone tissue
+- An individual born with congenital defects that created a shortage of bone tissue

 Major Bone Grafting

 To complete a major bone grafting procedure, the periodontist may obtain donor bone from a tissue bank, synthetic bone material, or the patient’s own body.
 When bone is taken from the patient’s body, it is referred to as an autograft or autogenous graft.
 In these cases, bone tissue may be taken from areas such as the patient’s hip bone, tibia bone in the lateral knee, skull, or other areas of the jawbone.